 Raising finance is changing rapidly.
 Our main high street banks do not lend in the way they used to, and they are often reluctant to lend without personal guarantees.

 More and more finance is nowadays raised through on-line lenders, crowd funders, and other new organisations.
 They often link up to your accounts so that they can monitor financial performance, That way they can react quicker when things are not going as they should.

-To some warning signs may not simply mean a problem, but rather more support.
+To some, warning signs may not simply mean a problem, but rather more support.

-And modern lenders need better financial information.
+Modern lenders often need better financial information.
 Not just at the outset, in order to get the loan approved, but throughout the period of the loan.
 Cloud accounting and modern bookkeeping enable that to happen – quality bookkeeping with great financial reporting.
 Add real accountants who understand business to interpret the figures and give you insights, and you as a business owner can react quickly and smartly financial change.

 For more information of raining finance book a call or meeting now.

 Finance Directors are expensive, and typically found within management teams when businesses turning over £10 million or more.